-To combat the radiation issue, the ATmega328P microcontroller is sited at the back of the board, right under the LCD module.
-The tracks between the LCD module and the microcontroller are therefore kept as short as possible, to minimise radiated noise.
+To combat the radiation issue, the ATmega328P microcontroller is sited away from the RF and audio signal paths, right at the front of the PCB so that the connections between the processor and LCD module and the microcontroller are kept as short as possible, to minimise radiated noise.

-To keep noise out of the supply, the 5V supply to the microcontroller and LCD module is filtered by 100uH inductor L6 and 220uF capacitor C47 (may be supplied as 470uF, even better!).
+To keep noise out of the supply, the 5V supply to the microcontroller and LCD module is filtered by 47uH inductor L6 and 470uF capacitor C47.